The Global Fossil Fuel Asset Tracker

 Understanding the Database

-The full dataset includes the name of the fossil fuel asset, the current company that owns/operates the asset, and the current private equity investor(s) of that company as of January 2025.
+The full dataset includes the name of the fossil fuel asset, the current company that owns/operates the asset, and the current private equity investor(s) of that company as of January 2026.
 These names can all be used as leads to look into the business practices and environmental records of each of these assets.
-To see which fossil fuel assets each of the 20 private equity firms control, see above.
+To see which fossil fuel assets each of the 20 private equity firms were invested in, see above.

 The dataset also provides the following available details for each fossil fuel asset: